AqwamCreates/DataPredict-Axon/docs/API/Optimizers.md

 #### Parameters:

 * timeStepToDecay: The number of time steps to decay the learning rate.
+[Default: 100]

 * decayRate: The value that controls the rate of decay.
 [Default: 0.5]